openstack/openstack-manuals/doc/config-reference/source/tables/ironic-amt.rst

    * - **[amt]**
      -
    * - ``action_wait`` = ``10``
-     - (IntOpt) Amount of time (in seconds) to wait, before retrying an AMT operation
+     - (Integer) Amount of time (in seconds) to wait, before retrying an AMT operation
+   * - ``awake_interval`` = ``60``
+     - (Integer) Time interval (in seconds) for successive awake call to AMT interface, this depends on the IdleTimeout setting on AMT interface.
+AMT Interface will go to sleep after 60 seconds of inactivity by default.
+IdleTimeout=0 means AMT will not go to sleep at all.
+Setting awake_interval=0 will disable awake call.
    * - ``max_attempts`` = ``3``
-     - (IntOpt) Maximum number of times to attempt an AMT operation, before failing
+     - (Integer) Maximum number of times to attempt an AMT operation, before failing
    * - ``protocol`` = ``http``
-     - (StrOpt) Protocol used for AMT endpoint, support http/https
+     - (String) Protocol used for AMT endpoint